Application Procedures – Charlotte

 Begin Online Pre-Orientation

 Information regarding registration procedures will be sent to you by the Admissions Office in the months prior to orientation.
+New students will register for their first semester using a paper form, which will be provided by the Admissions Office.
+After their first semester, all students register online in the CAMS student portal.
 Class schedules for upcoming semesters are available online.

 Students beginning with Semlink classes may register for their class(es) online at the Semlink webpage.
 Registration requires a Gordon-Conwell email address and access to the Sakai course management site.
 Once you have reserved and received this information, you may register for Semlink classes.
 Full tuition payment is required before the course begins.
 For more information on the Semlink class format and registration, please visit the Semlink webpages.